holycrap872/ucls-ml-ai/CourseMaterial/02_sde_bootcamp/03_git_basics/lesson_plan.md

 ## Essential Questions

 - What are the benefits of version controlling your software?
-- Why are diffs such a powerful primitive?
+- What are the basic `git` commands to setup and add to a repository?

 ## Lesson Plan